This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 4. Anemia

-Lungs transfer oxygen from the air into red blood cells, which are then pumped around the body by the heart.
-Anemia is when there are fewer red blood cells than required, which causes both the heart rate and breathing rate to increase, in order to circulate enough oxygen.
+Anemia is when there are fewer red blood cells than required.
+This causes the dog’s heart rate and breathing rate to increase to circulate enough oxygen.

-Anemia isn’t a condition itself, but instead a symptom of another underlying issue.
+According to VCA Animal Hospital, anemia isn’t a condition itself, but instead a symptom of another underlying issue.
 These can include:

 • Parasites such as ticks and hookworms (the most common cause of anemia in puppies)